-- 1) In Class: by asking and answering questions in class, - 2) Group: by contributing to their group discussions and assignments, and - 3) Debate: by constructing or articulating the position of their assigned team their while listening to the arguments of their opponents.
+- 1) In Class: by asking and answering questions in class, - 2) Group: by contributing to their group discussions and assignments, and - 3) Debate: by constructing or articulating the position on CANVAS their while listening to the arguments of their opponents.

 Note: Participation, HW and Assignments together count for 30 percent of your grade.

 Attendance and assignment completion therefore is a significant portion of your grade!
 There is no grading curve and extra credit should not be necessary.